leodeslf/leaf/summaries/ui-ux-design-specialization/ux_design_fundamentals.md

 Check out the _competition_:

-- Waht apps exists that do the same thing?
+- What apps exists that do the same thing?
 - What apps do something similar?
-- Waht apps are content adjaceent?
+- What apps are content adjacent?
 - What apps are structural models?

 Develop and test new ideas.
 Map possibilities.
 Shape your solution.